Learning to Extend Molecular Scaffolds with Structural Motifs: Training and Inference

-We train our model with the Adam optimizer~\cite{kingma2014adam}.
-We found that adding an initial warm-up phase for the $\beta$ coefficient (i.e. increasing it from $0$ up to a target value over the course of training) helps to stabilize the model.
-However, our warm-up phase is relatively short: we reach the target $\beta$ in $5000$ training steps, whereas full convergence requires around $200\ 000$ steps.
-This is in contrast to~\citet{jin2018junction}, which varies $\beta$ uniformly over the entire training.
-A short warm-up phase is beneficial, as it allows to perform early stopping based on reaching a plateau in validation loss; this cannot be done while $\beta$ is being varied, as there is no clear notion of improvement if the training objective is changing.
+We train our model using the Adam optimizer~\citep{kingma2014adam}.
+We found that adding an initial warm-up phase for the KL loss coefficient $\lambda_{prior}$ (i.e. increasing it from $0$ to a target value over the course of training) helps to stabilize the model.
+However, our warm-up phase is relatively short: we reach the target $\lambda_{prior}$ in $5000$ training steps, whereas full convergence requires around $200\ 000$ steps.
+This is in contrast to~\citet{jin2018junction}, which varies $\lambda_{prior}$ (also referred to as $\beta$) uniformly over the entire training.
+A short warm-up phase is beneficial, as it allows to perform early stopping based on reaching a plateau in validation loss; this cannot be done while $\lambda_{prior}$ is being varied, as there is no clear notion of improvement if the training objective is changing.

+When constructing minibatches during training, we combine the molecular graphs until a limit of $25\ 000$ nodes is reached.
+We cap the total number of nodes rather than the total number of molecules, as that is more robust to varying sizes of molecules in the training data.

-\subsection{Hyperparameter tuning}
+\subsection{Hyperparameter Tuning}

 Due to a very large design space of GNNs, we performed only limited hyperparameter tuning during preliminary experiments.
 In our experience, improving the modeling (e.g. changing the motif vocabulary or generation order) tends to have a larger impact than tuning low-level GNN architectural choices.
 For hyperparameters describing the expressiveness of the model, such as the number of layers or hidden representation size, we set them to reasonably high values, which is feasible as our model is very efficient to train.
 We did not make an attempt to reduce model size; it is likely that a smaller model would give equivalent downstream performance.